 The Management Company is responsible for the management and control of the Fund and has been appointed as such by the Board of Directors.
 Emirates NBD Asset Management Limited has been appointed as Investment Manager and Global Distributor.
-State Street Bank Luxembourg S.C.A. has been appointed to act as Administrative Agent, Domiciliary Agent, principal Paying Agent, Registrar, Transfer Agent and Listing Agent.
+State Street Bank International GmbH, Luxembourg Branch (formerly State Street Bank Luxembourg S.C.A.) has been appointed to act as Administrative Agent, Domiciliary Agent, principal Paying Agent, Registrar, Transfer Agent and Listing Agent.